- 1 What is a Car Insurance Calculator

 Your driving record may be a big factor for your insurance rates.
 When you have violations and traffic tickets then this could keep your rates high for up to 3 years.
 Accidents stay on your driving record for up to 10 years and increase your insurance rates.
 So, stay safe and drive responsibly to keep your driving record spotless as that could save your premiums.

 You may get lower premium rates when you increase your deductibles.
 At the same time choose deductibles that you could afford in the event of a claim.
 This could help you to save anywhere from 5% to 10% of your premiums.

 10. Drop Collision coverage from your old car

-If you drive an old clunker then it makes no sense to have Collision to add to your premiums cost.
-It is simply not worth when you may replace your old car for $1200 with a collision deductible of $1000.
+If you drive an old clunker then it makes no sense to have Collision to add to the cost of your premiums.
+It is simply not worth it when you may replace your old car for $1200 with a collision deductible of $1000.

-11. Drive a car that has good CLEAR rating
+11. Drive a car that has a good CLEAR rating

 Average Car insurance Rates Across Ontario

 |Sault Ste.
 Marie||$1,016|

 *Methodology: We used a sample profile for a male driver aged 30 years with his own vehicle having mandatory coverage.
 He drives a Honda Civic 2012 car.
 With an average mileage of 5000 – 8000 km per year to commute to work.
 He has a clean driving record history of 5 years with no accidents or collisions.

 We surveyed the Ontario car insurance prices for the purpose of illustrating.
 The ranges in quotes based on driving record, location, and other criteria.
 To get a customized quote, enter your postal code above.